 . . .
 A Professional Practice University: Our programs prepare students to enter professional careers—careers that depend on advanced knowledge and skills with opportunities for lifelong growth.
 Our approach to education combines theory and practice; scholarship and application.

 . . .
 Built on a tradition of innovation: We created the first free-standing school of clinical psychology in the nation and helped change standards of training for practicing psychologists.
 We started the first evening law program in the west and were one of the first to have permanent overseas campuses to bring a global perspective to education.
-Today Alliant is an innovative leader in fields such as teacher education, psychopharmacology, forensic psychology and sustainable management.
+Today Alliant is an innovative leader in fields such as teacher education, psychopharmacology, and sustainable management.

 . . .
 Home to a world-class faculty: Over our history, our faculty has included some of the most noted scholars and thought leaders in the world, including Carl Rogers, Victor Frankl, Abraham Maslow, Rollo May, H. Igor Ansoff, Jay Haley and Virginia Satir.
 Today’s faculty include fellows of major professional and academic associations and editors of major journals, as well as practitioners with real-world experience.

 . . .
 Seriously international: With programs in Mexico City, Hong Kong and Tokyo, Alliant continues to be a leader in global education.
 Our students, faculty and staff come from more than 75 countries.